-Within the scope of the network, not only project-related advisory services are being expanded, but also the basic advisory and assistance structure of the network’s partners, which are funded by the Federal Economic Affairs Ministry.
+Within the scope of the network, not only project-related advisory services are being expanded, but also the basic advisory and assistance structure of the network’s partners, which are funded by the Federal Ministry for Economic Affairs and Climate Action.

 Bilateral chambers of industry and commerce